blakestickland/user-directory/README.md

   ## Usage
   1. You are presented with a User Directory.
   2. Search by typing in the location in the input box.
 Or filter the users by name.
 Both fields can by reset back to default values by clicking on the labelled button.
-  3. Click on the up/down/up-down arrow(s) to the right of Name table column heading to sort the users alphabetically by last name.
+  3. Click on the sort arrows to the right of "Name" table column heading to sort the users alphabetically by last name.

   ## Technology
   * React.js